 The Arts Council consists of elected directors: President, Vice-President, Secretary, Treasurer, as well as Directors-at-Large.
 All aspects of programming and events are managed by Board Members who act as the Program Leads.
 Community members are welcome to join a program of interest without having to join the Board Executive.
 Programs: The Arts Council functions as 8 distinct Programs but is interested and open to adding new programs as concepts emerge.

-- Arts Council Executive: this is the Society board with each board member having a leadership role.
+- Arts Council Executive: the Society board made up of board members, each having a leadership role.

-- Visual Arts Program: This Program programs the Art Gallery on behalf of the Arts Council.
+- Visual Arts Program: programs the Art Gallery on behalf of the Arts Council.

 - Performance Program: responsible for music, concerts, coffee houses.